c0xc/storage-btrfs-hdds/README.md

 -------

-The following example shows three BTRFS drives and makes it obvious that sdd is the root drive.
+The following example shows three BTRFS drives and makes it obvious that "sdd" is the root disk.
 The fourth large disk "sde" is not in use yet and may be used as a replacement.

     HDD        BTRFS  Serial            Path                                                    Capacity  Partitions